fsle/UpGuardian/README.md

 # UpGuardian

+## What is it ?
+- An helper for auditors to check upgradeability vulnerabilities (automatic checks and reminders)
+- A monitoring tool to verify that new deployed contracts wont affect smart contract's security

 ## Installation

 - Create a virtualenv (to not mess up your whole python setup)
 - Install python dependencies
-- Clone, patch and install a `solidity_parser` fork repo (it supports `immutable` keyword and patch reduces errors verbosity)
+- Clone, patch and install a `solidity_parser` fork repo (it supports `immutable` keyword and a patch reduces errors verbosity)

 ```bash
 mkvirtualenv upg